Overview of acute aortic syndromes

 - University of Washington School of Medicine

 Acute aortic syndromes include a spectrum of life-threatening aortic conditions.
-By convention, acute disease is distinguished from chronic disease at an arbitrary time point of two weeks from initial clinical presentation (<24 hours hyperacute, 1 to 14 days acute, 14 to 90 days subacute, and >90 days chronic) and is typically manifest with symptoms.
+By convention, acute disease is distinguished from chronic disease at an arbitrary time point of two weeks from initial clinical presentation (hyperacute: <24 hours, acute: 1 to 14 days, subacute: >14 to 90 days, chronic: >90 days) and typically manifests with symptoms.
 Acute aortic dissection is the most familiar and is defined by a separation of the layers of the aortic wall by an inciting intimal injury.
 Intimal tear without hematoma, penetrating aortic ulcer, aortic intramural hematoma, and periaortic hematoma are variants of the classically described aortic dissection (figure 1) [1-3].
 The changes associated with these are more localized, though they are similar to those of aortic dissection, with penetration and weakening of the aortic wall that predisposes to aortic rupture, which may manifest as a contained periaortic hematoma or free rupture into the chest or abdomen .
 Each of these conditions can affect the thoracic aorta, abdominal aorta, and, in some cases, both.

-An overview of the clinical features, classification, diagnosis, and approach to treatment of acute aortic syndromes including acute aortic dissection, which is also discussed in detail elsewhere, aortic intramural hematoma, and penetrating aortic ulcer are reviewed here.
+The clinical features, classification, diagnosis, and approach to treatment of acute aortic syndromes including acute aortic dissection, which is also discussed in detail elsewhere; aortic intramural hematoma; and penetrating aortic ulcer are reviewed here.
 (See "Clinical features and diagnosis of acute aortic dissection" and "Management of acute aortic dissection".)

 DEFINITION AND PATHOPHYSIOLOGY

 Acute aortic dissection — Acute aortic dissection is defined as a separation of the layers of the aortic wall due to an intimal tear (figure 1).